Art & Design

 - Produce a piece of work in the style of the subject studied

-- Evaluate work, making links and comparisons between their own pieces and the subject studied
+- Evaluate work, making links and comparisons between theirs and the subject studied

 - Pupils should be taught to develop their techniques through topic work including their control and use of materials – increasingly being able to decide and choose which materials to use to produce a finished piece.

-- Pupils will be taught about great artists, architects and designers in history with equal attention being paid to men and women artists.
+- Pupils will be taught about great artists, architects and designers in history with equal attention being paid to men as well as women artists.